Duplicate groups to create a master list and email list

 - Only new campaigns are shown in the CRM.
 If you sync an audience you've been using for a while in Mailchimp we cannot import historical data for those contacts.
 You'll see all your activity going forward, but you'll have to check Mailchimp for any information from before that point.

 That's it!
 You're off and running.
-Open Mailchimp and you'll see your audiences populated with your CRM contacts so you can get started sending email campaigns.
+Open Mailchimp and you'll see your audiences and tags populated with your CRM contacts so you can get started sending email campaigns.
 In LACRM you will need to add new contacts to both your Mailchimp syncing and non-Mailchimp syncing group to ensure that you can keep track of all group members even if they unsubscribe later.
-When you send an email to your audiences in Mailchimp, that information will automatically be captured and sent to Less Annoying CRM, and it will appear on the profiles of each contact involved, as well as in the Activity Feed on Your Workspace.
+When you send an email to your audience or tags in Mailchimp, that information will automatically be captured and sent to Less Annoying CRM, and it will appear on the profiles of each contact involved.